 But it’s also advisable to hire native communicators to translate your on and offline content and develop new messaging with the correct cultural nuances to appeal to customers — information can get lost in translation even when it’s prepared by a fluent foreign-language speaker.

-And you may also want to hire a select number of key remote staff in your new territory for effective face-to-face networking and promotions — you’ll see returns from this approach without the expense of hiring physical premises.
+And you may also want to hire a select number of key remote staff in your new territory for effective face-to-face networking and promotions — you’ll see returns from this approach without the expense of physical premises.

 Once you’re up and running in a few prime international locations you’ll need to ensure that your overseas staff are paid promptly, accurately and in a manner that’s compliant with the local tax regime.